tdep-developers/tdep/docs/program/lineshape.md

+### Short description

+Calculate the frequency-dependent self-energy and phonon spectral function.

+### Command line options:

+Optional switches:

+* `--unit value`, value in: `thz,mev,icm`
+    default value thz
+    Choose the output unit.
+The options are terahertz (in frequency, not angular frequency), inverse cm or meV.

+* `--temperature value`
+    default value 300
+    Temperature used in the occupation numbers.
+Should be the same as the temperature the force constants where determined at.

+* `--n_energies value`, `-ne value`
+    default value 1200
+    Number of energies for the energy-dependent self-energy.

+* `--qpoint_grid value#1 value#2 value#3`, `-qg value#1 value#2 value#3`
+    default value 26 26 26
+    Density of q-point mesh for Brillouin zone integrations.

+* `--meshtype value`, value in: `1,2,3`
+    default value 2
+    Type of q-point mesh.
+1 Is a Monkhorst-Pack mesh, 2 an FFT mesh and 3 my fancy wedge-based mesh with approximately the same density the grid-based meshes.
+4 build the commensurate mesh of an approximately cubic supercell.

+* `--integrationtype value`, `-it value`, value in: `1,2,3,4,5`
+    default value 2
+    Type of integration for phase space integrals.
+1 is Gaussian, 2 adaptive Gaussian and 3 Tetrahedron.

+* `--sigma value`
+    default value 1.0
+    Global scaling factor for Gaussian/adaptive Gaussian smearing.
+The default is determined procedurally, and scaled by this number.

+* `--path`
+    default value .false.
+    Calculate the self-energy and spectral function on a path through the BZ.

+* `--readpath`, `-rp`
+    default value .false.
+    Read the q-point path from `infile.qpoints_dispersion`.
+Use [crystal structure into](crystal_structure_info.md) to generate an example.

+* `--nq_on_path value`, `-nq value`
+    default value 100
+    Number of q-points between each high symmetry point

+* `--dos`
+    default value .false.
+    Calculate the broadened and shifted phonon DOS.

+* `--dos_qpoint_grid value#1 value#2 value#3`
+    default value -1 -1 -1
+    Interpolate to a (preferrably) denser q-mesh when calculating the DOS.

+* `--qpoint value#1 value#2 value#3`
+    default value 0 0 0
+    Calculate the self-energy at a single q-point, input in fractional coordinates.

+* `--highsymmetrypoint value`
+    default value none
+    Samy as above, but you can specify the label of a high-symmetry point instead, e.g. "X" or "L".

+* `--max_energy value`
+    default value 1.4
+    Maximum energy where the output is cut off, in multiples of the maximum harmonic frequency.

+* `--no_isotope_scattering`
+    default value .false.
+    Switch off isotope (mass disorder) scattering

+* `--no_thirdorder_scattering`
+    default value .false.
+    Switch of three-phonon scattering

+* `--geninterp`
+    default value .false.
+    First rule of interpolation is you do not talk about interpolation.

+* `--fancyinterp`
+    default value .false.
+    Second rule of interpolation is you do not talk about interpolation.

+* `--grid`
+    default value .false.
+    Calculate spectral functions on a grid.

+* `--readiso`
+    default value .false.
+    Read the isotope distribution from file

+* `--readqmesh`
+    default value .false.
+    Read the q-point mesh from file.
+To generate a q-mesh file, see the genkpoints utility.

+* `--help`, `-h`
+    Print this help message

+* `--version`, `-v`
+    Print version
+### Examples

+`mpirun lineshape --highsymmetrypoint X --temperature 500`

+`mpirun lineshape --path -qg 10 10 10 --noisotope`

+`mpirun lineshape --dos -qg 10 10 10 --dos_qpoint_grid 24 24 24`

 ### Long summary

 This code calculates the energy-dependent self energy from three-phonon scattering, as well as the contributions from mass imperfections and four-phonon scattering.
 It can produce nice figures like this: